14. New Scanning¶

 It has methods to run a malcolm scan (the inner scan),

-), as well as to pause,
+(the run method inherited from IRunnableDevice), as well as to pause,

 resume, abort a malcolm scan, etc.